melizalab/comp-neurosci/resources/syllabus.md

    - [collab](https://collab.its.virginia.edu/portal/site/bfdaf22c-3e26-4f7a-b9e9-d4688fe8d2e1)
  - Slack group: uva-comp-neuro
    - [Signup](https://join.slack.com/t/uva-comp-neuro/signup)
- - Class location: Cocke Hall 2101 and zoom (see collab)
+ - Class location: Cocke Hall 101 and zoom (see collab)
  - Instructor: C Daniel Meliza (cdm8j)
    - Office Hours: by appointment
  - Teaching Assistant: Christof Fehrman (ckf5hf)
-   - Office Hours: TBD
+   - Office Hours: MW 11-12
  - Final: in-class presentation

 ## Course Description

-In order to survive and reproduce in a complex and highly variable physical world, animals have to extract information from sensory inputs, make decisions about how to allocate their resources, and perform tightly choreographed sequences of motor behaviors.
-Brains have evolved to perform these tasks reliably, flexibly, and efficiently. **Our goal is to understand how these computations are implemented by circuits of neurons**.
+To survive and reproduce in a complex and variable physical world, animals have to extract information from sensory inputs, make decisions about how to allocate their resources, and perform tightly choreographed sequences of motor behaviors.
+Brains have evolved to perform these tasks reliably, flexibly, and efficiently.
+**Our goal is to understand how these computations are implemented by circuits of neurons**.

-The challenge we face is that brains are enormously complex.
+The challenge we face is that brains themselves are enormously complex.
 Even relatively "simple" non-human animals have millions of neurons and billions of connections.
 Just observing a small fraction of the brain in action can generate enormous quantities of data.
 Voltage from an intracellular electrode is sampled 40,000 times a second, and EEGs are recorded on 19 channels sampled up to 2,000 times a second.
 That means almost 2.5 million data points in one minute!
 With so much data, how can we possibly find the information in all the noise?

 The approach we'll use here is **computational modeling**, which means building toy systems that capture some aspect of how a particular system in the brain is